 - Stir in the chocolate chips, reserving a handful for the sprinkling over the top.

 - Bake for 25-30 minutes, or when a knife inserted into the center comes out clean.

-- Store leftover chocolate chip baked oatmeal in an airtight container in the fridge for 3-4 days.
+- Store leftover vegan baked oatmeal in an airtight container in the fridge for 3-4 days.